 1. Start With the End Goal

-At the end of the day, what’s that goal you’re trying to reach?
+At the end of the day, what goal are you trying to reach?
 What’s the big picture?
-Is it you being a highly successful and healthy small business owner with a happy family?
+Is it being a highly successful and healthy small business owner with a happy family?

 Pro Tip: Pick an ultimate goal for each aspect of your wheel of life.